 An Asymmetrical Reality

 All things being equal, and remembering our simple bar magnet diagram described earlier, the field lines leading to the North and South poles of Earth should look the same, and equal amounts of particles should rain down in identical patterns over the Arctic and Antarctic.
-And this is where two new and complementary studies, published in the Journal of Geophysical Research: Space Physics and the journal Annales Geophysicae, come in.
+And this is where two complementary studies, published in the Journal of Geophysical Research: Space Physics and the journal Annales Geophysicae, come in.

 In 2009, space weather experts compared the patterns of auroras erupting during a geomagnetic storm.
 What they saw was confusing; the patterns created were in different locations and had different shapes than predicted.
 At the time, they assumed this asymmetry was caused by the complexity of reconnection events in the magnetotail, sending differing quantities of charged particles to the North and South poles, thus creating the mismatch.
-However, these new studies indicate that the asymmetry may actually be caused by the orientation of IMF embedded in the streams of solar wind first encounters our planet's magnetosphere — something that the researchers call "asymmetric geospace."
+However, these two studies indicate that the asymmetry may actually be caused by the orientation of IMF embedded in the streams of solar wind first encounters our planet's magnetosphere — something that the researchers call "asymmetric geospace."